typeddjango/djangorestframework-stubs/CONTRIBUTING.md

 Run `bash ./scripts/stubtest.sh` to test that stubs and sources are in-line.

 We have two special files to allow errors:

 1. `scripts/stubtest/allowlist.txt` where we store things that we really don't care about: hacks, DRF internal utility modules, things that are handled by our plugin, things that are not representable by type system, etc
 2. `scripts/stubtest/allowlist_todo.txt` where we store all errors there are right now.
 Basically, this is a TODO list: we need to work through this list and fix things (or move entries to real `allowlist.txt`).
 In the end, ideally we can remove this file

 You might also want to disable `incremental` mode while working on `stubtest` changes.
 This mode leads to several known problems (stubs do not show up or have strange errors).

-**Important**: right now we only run `stubtest` on Python 3.12 (because it is the latest released version at the moment), any other versions might generate different outputs.
-Any work to create per-version allowlists is welcome.

 ## Submission Guidelines